mattwalmsley/financial-modelling/quant-library/documentation/design_patterns.md

 5. Dependency Inversion Principle (DIP):

     - The `OrderService` class depends on the abstractions (`IOrderNotificationService`, `IOrderDiscountService`, `IPaymentMethod`) rather than concrete implementations, promoting flexibility and testability.

+## Gamma Categorization

+Design patterns are typically split into one of the following three categories: *creational*, *structural*, and *behavioural*.

+### Creational

+- Focus on the creation (construction) of objects.
+- Explicit (constructor) versus implicit (dependency injection, reflection, etc.)
+- Wholesale (single statement) versus piecewise (step-by-step)

+### Structural

+- Concerned with the structure of code - e.g. class members.
+- Wrappers which mimic the underlying class's interface.
+- Stress the importance of good API design.

+### Behavioural

+- No central theme to these patterns, each will solve specific problems.